-Many state parks in Santa Cruz County feature unbroken trails which begin in redwood-covered mountains and end on the rugged, windswept beaches of the Pacific Coast.
+Many state parks in Santa Cruz County feature redwood-covered mountains and miles of winding trails through forested lands, while others follow along rugged, windswept beaches of the Pacific Coast.
 The vast preserves of open spaces in Santa Cruz County are a tribute to conservation efforts that began over a century ago.
 Today, Santa Cruz County has an extraordinary number of state parks – 14 in all – and each offers a unique experience for visitors.

 The unusual sandstone outcroppings at Castle Rock State Park, perfect for rock climbing.